-- A Community Impact Assessment (CIA), which is at Appendix J has 93. been undertaken for the purpose of providing information on the impact of the proposal on the local community's access to facilities and services currently available at the three schools.
+172.A Community Impact Assessment (CIA) has been undertaken for the purpose of providing information on the impact of the proposal on the local community's access to facilities and services currently available at the three schools.
 It has been prepared in line with the requirements of the Welsh Government's School Organisation Code.
-The CIA has been prepared using a range of sources and evidence, including discussion with various partner organisations in the Swansea Valley and the schools and provides further information all of which enables decision makers to have a fuller understanding of the possible consequences on communities as a result of school closure.
-It should be noted, however, that the assessment of the proposal's impact on the community has been further informed by responses to consultation and during the objection period.
-Additional information arising from the consultation process (including statutory objections) is contained within the Consultation Report and the subsequent Cabinet and Objection reports together with the respective appendices.
-As such, the CIA complements, and is complemented by, the reports and impact assessments to which this document has been attached/ electronically linked, including the objection report and associated Cabinet report and appendices.
-In this regard, that document needs to be read in conjunction with the accompany reports and impact assessments. - 94.
-The Community Impact Assessment recognises the importance of Alltwen, Godre'rgraig and Llangiwg Primary School in providing a venue for school based events, extracurricular activity and community use. - 95.
-Following evaluation, officers believe that under this proposal the existing interaction between the community and the pupils is either retained, preserved, relocated or enhanced as appropriate with no adverse effect or loss of amenity to the wider community.
-It is recommended that the community use developed over an extended period should not be lost for example Pontardawe Library and Yr Hwb already work with all three schools and there is no reason why
+The CIA has been prepared using a range of sources and evidence, including discussion with various partner organisations in the Swansea Valley and the

-- this couldn't continue, or even be enhanced under this proposal as working with one school management team should prove to be easier than working with three separate management teams. - 96.
+- schools and provides further information all of which enables decision makers to have a fuller understanding of the possible consequences on communities as a result of school closure. - 173.
+The Community Impact Assessment recognises the importance of Alltwen, Godre'rgraig and Llangiwg Primary School in providing a venue for school based events, extracurricular activity and community use.
+Following evaluation, it has been demonstrated that under this proposal the existing interaction between the community and the pupils is either retained, preserved, relocated or enhanced as appropriate with no adverse effect or loss of amenity to the wider community.
+It is recommended that the community use developed over an extended period should not be lost for example Pontardawe Library and Yr Hwb already work with all three schools and there is no reason why this couldn't continue, or even be enhanced under this proposal as working with one school management team should prove to be easier than working with three separate management teams. - 174.
 There is general perceived apprehension about the proposal to establish the new 21st Century 3-11, English- medium school at Parc Ynysderw.
-There is a view that the proposal may be detrimental or damaging to the three communities under review. - 97.
+There is a view that the proposal may be detrimental or damaging to the three communities under review. - 175.
 Should this proposal be implemented then the proposed new school with its additional facilities will be available for use by all the communities in its extended catchment area.
-Additionally the proposal includes the provision of a new build 25 metre, 6 lane swimming pool with additional learner pool on the site to complement current provision and enhance the health and wellbeing offer for pupils and the wider community - 98.
-Whereas the need to understand and mitigate the impact of a school reorganisation proposal on a community is a significant consideration, the Code states that in determining school organisation proposals the Council should place the interest of learners above all others.
+Additionally the proposal includes the provision of a new build 25 metre, 6 lane swimming pool with additional learner pool on the site to complement current provision and enhance the health and wellbeing offer for pupils and the wider community. - 176.
+Whereas the need to understand and mitigate the impact of a school reorganisation proposal on a community is a right and proper consideration, the Code states that in determining school organisation proposals the Council should place the interest of learners above all others. - 177.
+The community impact assessment is attached to this report as appendix H.